Distinguished Belarusians honored with state awards

 “We especially honor our first Olympic champions who won gold medals in rowing at the 1960 Olympic Games in Italy.
 I hope that your diligence, perseverance, and courage will be an example for young athletes,” the President said.
 Leonig Geishtor and Sergei Makarenko were honored with the Orders of the National Olympic Committee.

 Belarus deeply respects such people who have dedicated their lives to mercy and helping other people.
-Alexander Lukashenko presented the Order of Francysk Skaryna to President of Russia’s Sts.
+Aleksandr Lukashenko presented the Order of Francysk Skaryna to President of Russia’s Sts.
 Constantine and Helena Charity Fund Anastasia Ositis in recognition of a big contribution to the implementation of enlightenment and social projects, the construction of Orthodox churches in Belarus.

 “Probably, this is the biggest awarding ceremony in 2016.
 I would like to congratulate you once again.
 However, your awards are not the most important things.
-The main thing is that they are supposed to be the first or the next step on the way to new awards,” Alexander Lukashenko remarked.
+The main thing is that they are supposed to be the first or the next step on the way to new awards,” Aleksandr Lukashenko remarked.

 The President wished Happy New Year and Merry Christmas to those present at the ceremony.